Comptonatus: Discovery and naming

 The holotype specimen, IWCMS 2014.80, was excavated in September–October 2013, close to where a Valdosaurus specimen was recovered the previous year.
 It is the most complete ornithopod dinosaur found on the Isle of Wight since Mantellisaurus in 1914.

 Comptonatus was described as a new genus and species of iguanodontian dinosaur in 2024.
 The generic name, Comptonatus, combines the name of the location Compton with the Latin tonatus, meaning "thundered", and has the intended meaning of "the Compton thunderer", in reference to its discovery location and large size.
 The specific name, chasei, honours the late Nick Chase, who won the Palaeontological Association's Mary Anning Award in 2018 and discovered the specimen.

 Classification

 Comptonatus was entered into a phylogenetic analysis using the dataset of the description of the contemporary Brighstoneus.
 It was found to be in a clade with Iguanodon, Barilium, and Mantellisaurus, all from southern England, which has been termed the Iguanodontidae.
 The cladogram from the analysis is shown below:

+Using a novel phylogenetic matrix for their description of the Portuguese hadrosauroid Cariocecus bocagei, Bertozzo et al. (2025) recovered this taxon as the sister taxon to a clade formed by Comptonatus and Brighstoneus.
+These taxa were placed within the Hadrosauroidea, diverging after the Iguanodontidae.
+A study by Huang and colleagues (2026) using an updated version of this matrix recovered a comparable clade.
+The results of the former study are displayed in the cladogram below: